crypto-willie/PATIML/README.md

   <img src="./Pictures_PATIML/Step10_PATIML.jpg">

 17)  Apply!  then Enable!
 Apply Again!
+Hit Train!

 18)  Copy new ConnerMLTRAIN_eeeecddefgks????.csv name only to tweak version in documents.
 Delete it or save.
 Copy & paste new tweak version into PATIResources Folder.
 Hit train!